fg24davies/process-workshops/04-May/README.md

 | ['w', 's']                                         | false  |
 | ['w', 's', 'e', 's', 's', 'e', 's', 'w', 'n', 'n'] | false  |
 | ['w', 's', 'e', 'e', 'n', 'n', 'e', 's', 'w', 'w'] | true   |

+# Feedback

+To work on:

+- Simplifying my tests, only testing one action per test and if it has to test two actions, is there already a test for one?
+- Clearer naming for functions and variables
+- Always say if you are going to refactor or not
+- Extract methods as soon as possible

+To continue:

+- Javascript fluency and using MDN when stuck